For two years the 0% balance transfers on offer have been getting slowly less good.

 2. You may get less than the advertised length

 This is very common.
 Many adverts say things like up to 27 months, but you could get offered a much shorter time.
 It’s sneaky, but there’s not much you can do about it.
 If you know your credit score isn’t great or you already have a lot of debt it may be safer to apply for a deal where you will get the maximum term even if it doesn’t look quite as good.

 3 You may only be offered a small credit limit

 If you are hoping to refinance a large credit card balance you may not be able to.
 Switching some of your debt to 0% is better than switching none, but it may still leave you with expensive card repayments.

-4. Miss a payment date and you lose the whole offer
+4. Miss a payment date and lose the whole offer

 If you miss a payment or make it late, it’s likely the credit card will end your 0% deal and you are back to high-interest rates.
 And with a problem now showing on your credit record, you can’t easily get a new deal!

 This happens to about a quarter of the people that get these balance transfer deals.
-The lenders know this – they are going to make high profits from the people who trip up, so don’t be one of them!
+The lenders know this – they expect to make high profits from the people who trip up, so don’t be one of them!

 0% debt is cheap so it may feel like it doesn’t matter, but if you want to get a mortgage it does.